 Tip #1: Take Your Required Minimum Distributions (RMDs)

-An RMD is an amount that must be withdrawn from your retirement account.
-These required withdrawals begin when you, the retirement plan account owner, reach age 72.
-The rules apply to employer-sponsored retirement plans, traditional IRA plans, and Roth 401(k) accounts.
-However, they do not apply to Roth IRAs when the account owner is still alive.
+An RMD is an amount that must be withdrawn from your retirement account once you reach age 73.
+These required withdrawals apply to employer-sponsored retirement plans and traditional IRAs, but not to Roth IRAs or Roth 401(k) accounts while the account owner is still alive.

 Tip #2: Manage Your Income Combinations